jnbolsen/homepage/AI_PROMPT.md

 5. Download and extract source
    - Download latest release tarball using GitHub API into `/tmp`.
    - Extract.
-6. Copy files to install directory and clean up
+6. Copy files to install directory and cleanup
    - Copy extracted source to `/opt/homepage`.
    - Remove download and extracted files in `/tmp`.
 7. New installation steps only